For Climate-Related Decision-Making, Inclusive Tables need to be Set

 But, to ensure effective cooperation on all levels, Gualinga specifically challenges religious organisations to take responsibility for harmful structures they may have created.
 She explains that indigenous women are not just impacted more by climate change but have long suffered from behaviour linked to the climate crisis.
 “It can be mining, logging, or oil companies with the idea they are allowed to - and entitled to - exploit not just land, not just territories, but also to violate rights [of] and exploit women.”

-Both Gualinga and Roy Akullo were speakers at this side event of the sixty-sixth session of the United Nations’ Commission on the Status of Women (CSW66), along with Jennifer Heys, Patricia Mbote, and Sadhvi Bhagawati Saraswati.
+Both Gualinga and Roy Akullo were speakers at this side event of CSW66 in 2022, along with Jennifer Heys, Patricia Mbote, and Sadhvi Bhagawati Saraswati.
 The International Partnership on Religion and Sustainable Development’s (PaRD) Gender Equality and Empowerment and WECARE Work-Streams organised the hour-long event.
-From Islamic Relief Worldwide (IRW), Shahin Ashraf moderated the March 16, 2022 panel with PaRD Advisor Brenda Mbaja Lubang.
+From Islamic Relief Worldwide (IRW), Shahin Ashraf moderated the panel discussion on 16 March 2022 with PaRD Advisor Brenda Mbaja Lubang.

 The discussion was sponsored by Global Affairs Canada (GAC), the Ministry of Foreign Affairs of Denmark, the Federal Ministry for Economic Cooperation and Development of Germany (BMZ), the United Nations Environment Program (UNEP), and the International Partnership on Religion and Sustainable Development (PaRD).